-Olivia Culpo & Christian McCaffrey Expecting Their First Baby Together
+Olivia Culpo & Christian McCaffrey Welcome Baby Girl with French Name

-The model and former Miss Universe announced she is expecting her first child with husband and San Francisco 49ers star Christian McCaffrey on March 10.
-“Next chapter, motherhood,” Culpo captioned a black-and-white photo showcasing her baby bump, draped in an ethereal one-shoulder gown.
+The former Miss Universe announced she and McCafferey were expecting their first child together on March 10.
+“Next chapter, motherhood,” Culpo captioned a photo showcasing her baby bump, draped in an ethereal one-shoulder gown.
 Shortly after, the couple shared a Reel featuring heartwarming snippets from their maternity shoot, with McCaffrey in soft neutrals and Culpo in a simple white silk dress.

 The NFL running back and influencer first met on a blind date set up by friends in June 2019.
 Just over four years later, they tied the knot in June 2024 in Culpo’s home state of Rhode Island.